voidberg/eslint-bamboo-formatter/README.md

 ### Output

 By default, the reporter writes to `eslint.json`.
-The file name can be changed by setting the `ESLINT_FILE` environment variable.
+The file name can be changed by setting the `ESLINT_FILE` or `ESLINT_BAMBOO_REPORT_FILE` environment variable.
 Warnings are not reported by default.
-If you want to report warnings as errors, set the environment variable `ESLINT_WARNING_AS_ERROR`.
+If you want to report warnings as errors, set the environment variable `ESLINT_BAMBOO_REPORT_WARNING_AS_ERROR`.

+By default bamboo's report's test count will increase for every lint check that passes.
+If you prefer to increase the test count for failed checks only, you can set the environment variable `ESLINT_BAMBOO_REPORT_IGNORE_SUCCESS`

 ## License